vakabus/gcopdd/README.md

 * `blood` is our code specifying instrumentation.
 Code from here is compiled and injected into Graal compiler.
 * `tests` contains simple test applications we can test the compiler on
 * `docs` is for documentation
+* `tools` contains scripts that can be used in conjunction with the instrumented compiler for convenience

 ## Dependencies